Caregiver Responsibilities List: Caring For My Parents11 minute read

 What are those responsibilities required of a caregiver?
 Read them below.

-2. Basic Preparation Of Food
+2. Food Preparation

 The preparation of food is not limited to cooking alone.
 Caregivers should be able to go beyond the mere preparation of meals.
 The older person must be assured that you are there for shopping of the food ingredients, arranging the food items where they should be, and more.